-Because thinking back to last year, when I was running/walking - I once went out with a different group and the pace was a little slower than I was used to.
+Because thinking back to last year, when I was running/walking - I joined a group that I didn't normally run with at the time and the pace was a little slower than I was used to.
 And surprisingly (to myself) I managed to run the whole distance without walking.

 I put that down initially to that I felt the running/walking had built up my fitness enough to allow me to do that.
-Afterward, I do think that yes, the slower pace probably did help me as well.
+Although I think that the slower pace probably did help me as well.

 So how fast will I be doing on my next run?